willieloea/cilpy/README.md

 # `cilpy` (Compuational Intelligence Library for Python)
-`cilpy` is a computational intelligence library written in Python to ease the process of conducting experiments on nature-inspired algorithms (NIAs) for constrained optimization problems and multi-objective optimization problems.
+`cilpy` is a computational intelligence library written in Python to ease the process of conducting experiments on nature-inspired algorithms (NIAs) for constrained optimization problems and multi- and many-objective optimization problems.

 **Repo Outline**:
 `cilpy/` contains the library